Deborah Cohen

 Deborah Anne Cohen (born 1968) is an American historian of modern Europe and Britain.
-She is the Peter B. Ritzma Professor of the Humanities and Professor of History at Northwestern University.
+She is the Peter B. Ritzma Professor of the Humanities and Professor of History at Northwestern University and interim director of Northwestern's Roberta Buffett Institute for Global Affairs.

 Education and career

 Cohen is of Ukrainian Jewish descent and grew up the daughter of a lawyer in Louisville, Kentucky.
 Her interest in British history stems from her father's interest in British modernist literature, and her feminist approach to history was influenced by Harvard University professors Susan Pedersen, Alexandra Owen, and Olwen Hufton.

 She graduated summa cum laude from Radcliffe College in 1990, and completed her Ph.D. in history at the University of California, Berkeley in 1996.
 After working as a faculty member in the history departments of American University from 1997 to 2002 and Brown University from 2002 to 2010, she joined Northwestern University as Ritzma Professor in 2010.

 She is a member of the Editorial Board for Past & Present.